OliverUv/ofxFX/README.md

 All of this effect heritage from ofxFXObject.
 Making easy to combine them and create new ones.

 ## ofxFXObject ##
-It´s the parent class of all the other effect.
+Is the parent class of all the other effect.
 If you want to make a new filter you may want to start looking at the ofxFXObject.h .

-The structure it´s easy.
+The structure it's easy.

-1. Constructor: here it´s necessary to set three vital variables:
+1. Constructor: here it's necessary to set three vital variables:
-    - ```int passes```: the number of passes or itineration of the main ping pong betweens FBO´s
+    - ```int passes```: the number of passes or iterations of the main ping pong betweens FBOs
     - ```int internalFormat```: if it use GL_RGB, GL_RGBA, GL_RGB16f, GL_RGBA16f, GL_RGB32f, GL_RGBA32f, etc...
-    - ```string fragShader```: it´s the code of the shader.
+    - ```string fragShader```: its the code of the shader.
 Note that some changes have to be made in order to fill everything on a string

-2. ```allocate(width,height,GL_RGBA)```: This usually it´s no need to bee re-define.
-It´s basically allocate the FBO´s and loads the shader by using injectShader();
+2. ```allocate(width,height,GL_RGBA)```: This usually it's no need to bee re-define.
+It basically allocates the FBOs and loads the shader by using injectShader();

 3. ```setCode(string fragContent)```: here is where the shaders are loaded.
 See the example bellow.